heremaps/harp-font-resources/README.md

 See the [LICENSE](./LICENSE) file in the root of this project for license details.

-In addition, see the individual font licenses: [resources-dev/fonts/README.md](resources-dev/fonts/README.md)
+Please note that the individual fonts are under different licenses: [resources-dev/fonts/README.md](resources-dev/fonts/README.md)